joshWretlind/CSCI442-OperatingSystems/project1/README.txt

 Interesting featureS: how much space home is taking up and the amount of ram availible(this has been useful for parallel scientific computing/knowing when a program I'm running hits ram limitations).

 Time spent: 9 Hours or so

+Note: The coloring for the output html file is done as follows:
+	if the 15 minute load is over 50%, then we color the hostname red if the 15 minute load is under 50% but over 10%, we color the hostname orange if the 15 minute load is under 10%, the hostname is colored black